 Dividing assets, childcare responsibilities, and leaving behind the life you knew can be very challenging to the point of frustration because it often feels unfair.
 If you were the unpaid domestic partner who shouldered raising children, shopping, cooking, and home maintenance duties while your spouse worked, it’s hard to get an objective and reasonable accounting of the hours and effort you put in.
 On the other hand, if you were the breadwinner you may feel that child custody and support rules discriminate against you.
 In the end, keep in mind that agreements reached with attorneys or mediators can be negotiable and change over time according to the partners’ needs, so instead of losing your cool over the issue of fairness now try to stay level-headed.

-When you realize that you’re likely to spend on hiring divorce attorneys, it’s probably too late to consider the financially ruinous results of splitting up.
+When you realize that you’re likely to spend on lawyers, it’s probably too late to consider the financially ruinous results of splitting up.
 A perfect world would allow you to follow your muse without concern for where your next meal is coming from, but that’s not in the cards.
 (And speaking of cards, don’t think that running up debts on a co-signed credit card is ever a good idea during divorce because that will come back to bite you.)
 Unless you wed a billionaire without a prenup, there will be financial repercussions following a divorce.
 You can minimize the impact by taking a strict accounting of your needs and living within them.